rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-19: Storing the lines that match so that we can return them

 Now the `search` function should be returning only the lines that contain `query`, and our test should pass.
-Let's run the tests:
+Let’s run the tests:

 ```
 $ cargo test